 Children develop their self-confidence, imagination, and cooperation skills through gardening and arts activities.
 The Sprouts meet on weekday afternoons between April 1 and November 1 at the Pearl-Conestoga Gardens (Conestoga Way & Vine Street) and at the Memorial Garden (54th Street and Wyalusing Avenue).

 Teens and pre-teens develop leadership skills through growing, harvesting, and distributing their own fruits and vegetables to neighbors.
-The Veggie Kids meet on weekday afternoons between April 1 and November 1 at the Pearl-Conestoga Gardens (Conestoga Way & Vine Street), at the Memorial Garden (54th Street and Wyalusing Avenue), and at the Ward Garden (43rd and Aspen Street).
+The Veggie Kids meet on weekday afternoons between April 1 and November 1 at the Pearl-Conestoga Gardens (Conestoga Way & Vine Street) and at the Memorial Garden (54th Street and Wyalusing Avenue).

 In this six-week program, high school-aged youth cultivate leadership skills in farming, landscaping, marketing, and nutrition.
 Each year, several teens have the opportunity to apprentice with the Urban Tree Connection staff after the summer program has ended, giving them valuable job experience.